 PSA 10 Illustrator Pikachu (2022): $5,275,000

-Pokémon cards debuted in Japan in 1996 and have existed at some level of popularity with a cult following since.
+Pokémon cards debuted in Japan in 1996 and have maintained some level of popularity with a cult following ever since then.
 The most expensive to have ever sold cost the buyer a traded Illustrator Pikachu card in addition to $4 million.

 But that's not the norm for Pokémon, especially since they're so widely produced today.
 Common and uncommon cards will usually sell for less than $1 each, rare cards will fall within $10, and holographic cards could get you up to $50.